INRIX-mark-guinn/oc-react-poc1/README.md

 ## TODO

+- Think through how this affects focus very carefully
+- Think through how profiles will do overrides (I think it should be very simple to just use the RequireJS overrides they're currently using to override classes) since the current system of templates will not be available
 - Loading and parsing JSX is not production ready.
     - We need to come up with a solid way to do this in both production and development